opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/UserInterface.md

 The button "Queue measurement" adds the measurement to a queue of measurements, which can be launched by clicking "Run measurement queue" in the main measurement dialog.
 The "Measurement name" will be shown on the buttons in the main measurement dialog (after a change: only after it is reopened).

-If a parameter name is empty, that parameter is not varied.
+If a parameter name is empty, it is not included in the measurement series.

 If more than one parameter is selected, the measurements will be arranged in a 2D, 3D or 4D matrix.
 Often one is only interested in the diagonal entries of this matrix.
 This can be selected by checking "Link".